DebrisCode/GNU-LinuxHardeningDesktop/README.md

 there are profiles for AppArmor, Utilities for convenient work with Tor, etc.

-9.Use Whonix,Tor,VPN(only + VPN),Security and Privacy hardened Browser(https://brainfucksec.github.io/firefox-hardening-guide)
+9.Use Whonix,VPN,Tor(only + VPN),Security and Privacy hardened Browser(https://brainfucksec.github.io/firefox-hardening-guide)
 For browser need also install privacy and security extension uBlock Origin
 NoScript